 It is a beautiful day today.
 Waking up after a good night of sleep, opening the door to let in a breeze of fresh air as the first rays of sunlight warmed up my feet.
 A perfect day for me to write something about Shannon in Nashville, an album that I have played non-stop over the last two weeks.
 It is not an extensive review, which has nothing to do with the lack of inspiration but more with time management lately.

 Some albums need time to grow on you before you can fully appreciate them whereas others have an instant likeability about them.
 Shannon in Nashville falls within the latter category and this feeling only grew stronger after repeatedly playing the album over the last two weeks.
 A friend of mine texted me a while back.
 “There’s a new album out by CeeLo Green produced by Dan Auerbach”, knowing I was a fan of Dan Auerbach’s work as a musician and producer.
 Dan for instance produced one my favorite albums of 2019 Walk Through Fire by Yola next to his own work with The Black Keys.
-The album by CeeLo Green didn’t really made an impression on me, so instead I selected a few other albums on the Easy Eye Sound label to listen and Shannon immediately stood out.
+The album by CeeLo Green didn’t really made an impression on me, so instead I selected a few other albums on the Easy Eye Sound label to listen and Shannon gradually started to get more and more airtime.

 Dan Auerbach also produced the new album by Shannon and the Clams named Onion which is certainly worth checking out as well.